 Measurement with laptop, vector network analyzer of DG8SAQ and two-wire line in the ground.

-End of the two-wire line in the ground with adaptor and coaxial cable.
+End of the two-wire line in the ground with adapter and coaxial cable.

 The two-wire line to be introduced in the ground exists here of two iron rods with 8 mm of diameter and 40-cm length.
 Both poles have a thread at the upper end and the lower end is sharpened to make easier to press it into the earth.

-One of both steel-plates with two holes is laid on the ground and serves for stabilisation of the distance of the poles.
+One of both steel-plates with two holes is laid on the ground and serves for stabilization of the distance of the poles.
 The other record is screwed together at the upper end on nuts.
 Then the poles are fastened together like shown in the picture.
 After that the rod assembly is to be pressed into the earth.
-If the two-wire line is completely in the ground both steel-plates are removed and the adaptor piece (here with N plug) is screwed on and the measurement is carried out.
-For the adaptor piece two conformist calibrating standards are built to allow a SOL calibration.
+If the two-wire line is completely in the ground both steel-plates are removed and the adapter piece (here with N plug) is screwed on and the measurement is carried out.
+For the adapter piece two conformist calibrating standards are built to allow a SOL calibration.
 By using the steel-plate the poles can be also pulled out of the ground one after the other very easily.

-The conversion of the measured impedance into the specific permittivity εr and the conductivity σ of the ground is done with The Mathworks Matlab.
+The conversion of the measured impedance into the specific permittivity εr and the specific conductivity σ of the ground is done with a numerical solution by means of Matlab.

 As described in the appropriate literature the qualities of a more or less thin layer are to be considered.
 The measured values can be compared to the "classical" results.